PagerDuty/incident-response-docs/docs/resources/anti_patterns.md

 The start of a lot of incident calls in PagerDuty's past consisted of a discussion around whether we were really in a SEV-2 situation, or whether it was a smaller issue that could be handled without an incident call.
 This discussion would usually take up quite a bit of time, as everyone wanted to weigh in.
 The problem was that while you're having this discussion, the incident is still going on behind the scenes, and by the time you've finished it has become a SEV-1 and you've just wasted 10 minutes discussing severities.

 We now have a rule: **We do not discuss incident severity during an incident call**, we always assume it's the higher severity and treat it as such.
 So if we're not sure if it's a SEV-2 or SEV-3, we treat it like a SEV-2 and move on.
-We've already spun up the gears of incident response and paged responders, so even if it turns out to be a SEV-3, we may as continue with the process and treat it as practice if nothing else.
+We've already spun up the gears of incident response and paged responders, so even if it turns out to be a SEV-3, we may as well continue with the process and treat it as practice if nothing else.

 ## Hesitating to escalate to other responders.